Please note: This is a Citizen Science project for demonstration purposes only

 The DF702 uses an ultrasonic radar not dissimilar to a car reverse sensor and is used to measure distances from 15cm to 200cm with an accuracy of 3mm.
 It also sensors flame risk and inclined (fall) information.
-The sensor connects to online systems using the LoRaWAN Network and data is sent wirelessly using an ultra-low-power technology on the Australian public class licence radio spectrum on (915Mhz) which is received by LoRaWAN Gateways dotted about Adelaide and the world.

 Demonstration Project